Ready or Not…Again

 I’m Not Ready for Adulthood

-Obviously, I’ve missed my family while I’ve been at college and I’m excited about getting to spend more time with them once I graduate.
+Obviously, I have missed my family while I’ve been at college and am excited about getting to spend more time with them once I graduate.
 But after living the last four years of my life in a bubble—also known as college—I don’t know if I’m ready to step into adulthood.
 The rules in adulthood aren’t as clear as they are in college.
-I’m dreading the job hunt, the church hunt, the friend hunt, and the guy hunt (or lack of the guy hunt, ahem).
+I’m dreading the job hunt, church hunt, friend hunt, and guy hunt (or lack thereof, ahem).

 I already miss college.
 I’m not ready to graduate.